PADI Scuba Diver Course

 - Genuine quality PADI courses.
 We teach in small groups and make sure you have the training and skill to dive anywhere in the world.

 What is the Solitary Islands Marine Park?

-South Solitary Island is our main choice of dive sites and has sanctuary zones around it and offer some of the most prolific fish life in New South Wales.
-It has a unique blend of tropical fish, (like Nemo!) and subtropical fish life.
-During the year we have a shifting population of Grey Nurse Sharks along with huge and endangered Black Cod to amaze the first time Discover Scuba diving and Open Water Divers.
-Our courses are typically in small groups, whilst there is some time spent conducting skills, the majority of the dive is spent diving amount the schools of fish.”
+South Solitary Island is our main choice of dive sites and has sanctuary zones protecting it.
+It offers some of the most prolific fish life in New South Wales.
+Offering a unique blend of tropical fish, (like Nemo!) and subtropical fish life.
+During the year we have a shifting population of Grey Nurse Sharks along with huge and endangered Black Cod to amaze the first time Discover Scuba diving to the Open Water Divers.
+Our courses are typically in small groups, whilst there is some time spent conducting skills, the majority of the dive is spent diving amongst the schools of fish.”

 - A deposit is required to secure your booking.
 Deposits are fully refundable if 48 hours notice before the trip change of date or cancellation is given.
 (If we cancel trip due to weather we can also provide a full refund.
 Refer to part 29 of our terms and conditions for more details)

 - Trips are weather dependent, and may be cancelled if unsuitable sea conditions prevail.
 This is a decision made by Jetty Dive Centre Staff, we will not go ahead if conditions are unsafe.
 Rain does not constitute for bad weather – it can often lead to better diving with more abundant fishlife!

 - Plan for SeaSickness!
 Even if you do not usually experience sea-sickness, we recommend taking travel sickness medication as it is better to be safe than sorry.
 We do not recommend using ginger.
 We CANNOT provide any medications.